Can Instagram Ban You for DMs? 7 Safety Rules

 Last updated:

-• 24-hour rule: Only auto-message users who engaged with you in last 24 hours
+• 24-hour messaging window: You can only auto-message users who engaged with you in the last 24 hours

 Is Instagram DM Automation Against the Rules?